-The Big Easy is the home of gumbo and beignets, rich Creole culture, voodoo magic—and of course, jazz.
+The Big Easy is the home of gumbo and beignets, rich Creole culture, voodoo magic—and, of course, jazz.
 Whether you’re planning to come to New Orleans for Mardi Gras, Jazz Fest, or any other time of year, you’ll discover a colorful, historic, lively city with many fascinating layers.

 But is New Orleans safe?
 The short answer is, it depends.
 On where you go, how you carry yourself, and, as with anywhere, sheer luck.
 And also on whether you know the places to avoid in New Orleans.

 According to recent crime data, New Orleans’ violent crime rate is almost three times the national average, and its property crime rate is also significantly higher than the rest of America’s.
 New Orleans, then, is not among the cities generally considered completely safe for travelers, unfortunately.
 While there are no official New Orleans travel warnings that we know of, NOLA is often included on lists of the world’s 50 most crime-filled cities.

 As for terrorism, New Orleans is considered a realistic target, though city officials recently implemented a series of crime-fighting technologies that will prepare it “to prevent and react to acts of terrorism.”
-New Orleans has also partnered with the FBI to prevent and respond to terrorists threats.
+New Orleans has also partnered with the FBI to prevent and respond to terrorist threats.

 Tips for Staying Safe in New Orleans

-- If you’re walking, stay alert and, if possible, travel with a companion; after dark, avoid strolling around by yourself.
-Public transit, including streetcars and taxis, are relatively safe, but driving in New Orleans can present some problems—vehicle break-ins are quite common in New Orleans, as are traffic accidents
+- If you’re walking, stay alert and, if possible, travel with a companion.
+After dark, avoid strolling around by yourself.
+Public transit, including streetcars and taxis, are relatively safe, but driving in New Orleans can present some problems—vehicle break-ins are quite common in New Orleans, as are traffic accidents.

-- The French Quarter and Bourbon Street are popular with tourists and rife with petty criminals, scammers, and con artists.
+- The French Quarter and Bourbon Street are popular with tourists but rife with petty criminals, scammers, and con artists.
 Enjoy exploring Vieux Carre, but do everything you can to avoid getting pickpocketed or scammed.

 Safe Places—and Places to Avoid—in New Orleans

 In terms of New Orleans neighborhoods to avoid, gang violence has increased in the 6th District, which includes Central City, the Garden District, Hoffman Triangle, Irish Channel, Touro, and Zion City, where there have been shootings and homicides.

 St. Claude, for its part, has substantially more assaults, robberies, burglaries, and thefts than the national average, and so should be considered an area of New Orleans to either avoid or take precautions when visiting.
 Much the same is true for Tulane-Gravier, St. Roch, Marigny, and Pines Village.